-- Co-planning and supporting classroom teachers with inclusive, differentiated instruction in their classrooms. - Consulting with parents of students with diverse learning needs. - Collaborating with other school professionals (classroom teachers, teacher-counsellors, Aboriginal Education staff, PVP) and Education Assistants/YFWs/AbEdYFW on academic, social-emotional programs, best teaching strategies for individual students with complex learning needs, and day-to-day items as they arise. - Co-teaching with classroom teachers to build inclusive environments, acceptance, awareness, capacity and confidence in supporting the strengths and addressing the needs of diverse learners in the classroom. - Working with itinerant staff and other community agencies (i.e. MCFD, CYSN, CYMH) involved with specific students. - Collaborating with SBT and district staff as needed to address the learning and environmental needs of undesignated students within the school. - Attending meetings with classroom teachers, other staff, outside agencies, and parents as needed.
+- Co-planning with classroom teachers with inclusive, differentiated instruction in their classrooms. - Consulting with parents of students with diverse learning needs. - Collaborating with other school professionals (classroom teachers, teacher-counsellors, Aboriginal education staff, PVP) and EAs/YFWs/AbEdYFW on academic, social-emotional programs, best teaching strategies for individual students with complex learning needs, and day-to-day items as they arise. - Co-teaching with classroom teachers to build inclusive environments, acceptance, awareness, capacity, and confidence in addressing the needs of diverse learners in the classroom. - Working with itinerant staff and other community agencies (e.g., MCFD, CYSN, CYMH) involved with specific students. - Collaborating with SBT and district staff as needed to address the learning and environmental needs of undesignated students within the school. - Attending meetings with classroom teachers, other staff, outside agencies, and parents as needed.

-Direct Instruction:
+Direct Instruction